An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Trip plans below mention classic Route 66 motels when possible.
 The site listed above under "Motels (Classic)" has more information plus options in other cities.

 Motel pricing can fluctuate almost like airfares, and these are merely three data points.
 But you can enjoy a classic Route 66 motel (with free neon) for slightly more than a basic room.
 You can also easily pay twice as much.
+Taxes and misc. local charges are additional, generally not a flat rate but a percentage of the room charge.
+Figure on 10-15%.

 Reservations are strongly recommended, especially for Shamrock TX and Tucumcari NM, plus non-smoking rooms anywhere.